klike20/blackjack/README.md

 * For time, it could not be tested because the focus was to organize the code, the structure, the abstraction and modeling of the business logic

-* Some rules of the  game could be implemented differently with more time, as it was explained, but at least a base approach was build
+* Some rules of the  game could be implemented differently with more time, as it was explained, but at least a base approach was developed